deemoe404/NanoSite/wwwroot/post/doc_en.md

 Supports three shapes.
 Pick the one that fits your workflow.

+Note: Use a single format per file; don't mix formats in the same JSON.

 1) Simplified per-language paths (current repo uses this).
 The app fetches the Markdown and derives metadata from front matter:

 ```json